ANL-CESAR/XSBench/README.txt

 the code generate.
 For instance, running XSBench with 4 threads vs 8 threads (on a machine that supports that configuration) should generate the same hash number.
-Changing the model / run parameters should NOT generate the same hash number (i.e., increasing the number of lookups, number of gridpoints, etc, will result in different hashes).
+Changing the model / run parameters should NOT generate the same hash number (i.e., increasing the number of particles, number of gridpoints, etc, will result in different hashes).

-Verification mode uses a RNG with a static seed.
-The randomized lookup parameters are generated within a critical region.
-This ensures that the same set of lookups are performed regardless of the number of threads used.
-Then, after each lookup is completed, the lookup parameters and the cross section vector are hashed together.
-This local hash is then atomically added to a global running hash.

-Note that the verification mode runs much slower, due to the use of atomics within the threading loop.

-Below are the expected checksums for default runs of each size (-s):

-small : 74966788162
-large : 74994938929
+Note that the verification mode runs a little slower, due to need to hash each macroscopic cross section result.
+Therefore, performance measurements should generally not be made when verification mode is on.
+Rather, verification mode should be used to ensure any changes to the code have not broken it, and then be disabled before performance metrics are recorded.

 ==============================================================================
 PAPI Performance Counters